octo-technology/OpenTezos/docs/ligo/language-basics.md

 const my_account : address = ("tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx" : address)
 ```

-⚠️ You will not see a transpilation error if the address you enter is wrong, but the execution will fail.
+⚠️ You will not see a compilation error if the address you enter is wrong, but the execution will fail.

 # Main function and Entrypoints